baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

 In the consumer application level, that's nearly all of the configuration you need to setup. `hystrix` will make the magin happen internally.

-In this series of articles, I plan to show you the internals of `hystrix` by reviewing the souce code.
+In this series of articles, I plan to show you the internals of `hystrix` by reviewing the source code.

 Let's start from the easy ones: `timeout` and `max concurrent requests`, in this article.
 In the next articles, I'll introduce `request error rate`.

 ### Timeout and Max concurrent requests

+Based on the above example, you can see `Go` function is the door to the source code of `hystrix`, so let's start from it as follows:

 ```go
 func Go(name string, run runFunc, fallback fallbackFunc) chan error {